paritytech/polkadot/doc/shell-completion.md

 # Shell completion

-The Polkadot cli command supports shell auto-completion.
+The Polkadot CLI command supports shell auto-completion.
 For this to work, you will need to run the completion script matching you build and system.

 Assuming you built a release version using `cargo build --release` and use `bash` run the following: